• Skip to primary navigation

 Instructions

-• In a wok or large pan on medium-high heat, fry your spam until golden brown on each side.
+• Heat a dry wok or large pan on medium-high heat.
+Then fry diced Spam until golden brown.
+Then add shallots and fry until softened.

 Enjoyed my recipe?Please leave a 5 star review (be kind)!
 Tag me on social media @christieathome as I'd love to see your creations!